If you want to add a tiny fish with gorgeous coloration and tons of personality, then the Chili Rasbora is the fish for you.

 - Hardness of the water – 1 to 6dGH but they can adapt to harder water

-Chili Rasbora thrive in extremely soft and acidic water.
+Chili Rasbora thrives in extremely soft and acidic water.

 You can make use of a RO Filter if your tank water is not naturally soft and acidic.